TheBearBytes/hearthstone_OLD/README.md

 Change name of `.env.example` to `.env` in `client` and enter your keys.

+To populate database run `docker exec -it hs-client yarn populateDb` on running project.

 ### Development

 `docker-compose  -f docker-compose.yml -f docker-compose.dev.yml up`